GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source.typ

 The objective of this study was to adapt State of the Art #acr("SSL") methods to diverse challenging setups.
 The capable simulator presented in <chap:simulator> has let us put up different datasets to experiment with.
 The speech source present in the room is considered to be omnidirectional and simulated as such.
+#draft[
-// TODO: should we already warn about the limitations of this choice ? i.e. not very realistic
+  Should we already warn about the limitations of this choice ? i.e. not very realistic ]

 // Each training sample is a one second long audio recorded by the microphone array in the presence of a speech source.